VECTOR Library

 Fly species that are ectoparasites primarily of deer but can occasionally bite humans.

-Includes: Lipoptena cervi (European deer ked), Melophagus ovinus (Sheep ked)
+Includes: Lipoptena cervi, Melophagus ovinus

 Fleas